A variable is a value (a text string) with a name. e.g. One built-in variable is named

 rvar TOUCH_WEB_LAUNCH firefox.exe) or set in environment variables.

-TOUCH_10_BIT_COLOR - Enables support for 10-bit color, see 10-bit Color Displays for more information.
-Requires a high color LCD monitor with a DisplayPort connector.
+TOUCH_10_BIT_COLOR - enables support for 10-bit color, see 10-bit Color Displays for more information.
+Requires a high color LDC monitor with a DisplayPort connector.

 Some built-in variables are:

-$AF - the current frame number of TouchDesigner's internal timeline.
+AF - the current frame number of TouchDesigner's internal timeline. (python:

-$AT - the current time value of TouchDesigner's internal timeline (based on
+AT - the current time in seconds of TouchDesigner's internal timeline. (python:

-$COOKRATE - the current update rate of TouchDesigner's internal timeline.
+COOKRATE - the current update rate of TouchDesigner's internal timeline. (python:

 My Documents directories respectively.